 The Corporation is a mineral exploration and development company that is based in Toronto, Ontario, Canada.
-It is listed on the TSX Venture Exchange under the symbol ADZN and began to trade on the OTCQX under the symbol ADVZF on September 21, 2018.
+It is listed on the TSX Venture Exchange under the symbol ADZN and trades on the OTCQX under the symbol ADVZF.

 The Corporation was formed on October 24, 2016 as a strategic initiative to acquire and focus efforts on zinc-related properties, specifically acquiring significant zinc-related exploration and development projects held by major mining companies.
+Since then, the Corporation has evolved to cover identification and acquisition of exceptional quality exploration projects primarily in the base metals sector, and to advance the projects to development and production stages, by leveraging management's expertise in exploration and in the capital markets, either on its own or with strategic partners.
+To better reflect the change in focus, the Corporation changed its name to Adventus Mining Corporation following shareholders' approval on June 12, 2019.
 The Corporation has not earned any revenue to date and is considered to be in the exploration stage.

-Today, the strategy of the Corporation has expanded to cover identification and acquisition of exceptional quality exploration projects primarily in the base metals sector, and to advance the projects to development and production stages, by leveraging management's expertise in exploration and in the capital markets, either on its own or with strategic partners.